Josh Hines-Allen: 2023

 In Week 1, Hines-Allen started the year with three sacks against the Indianapolis Colts, helping secure a 31–21 win for the Jaguars.
 In Week 12, Hines-Allen recorded 2.5 sacks, five tackles, including two for a loss in a 24–21 win over the Houston Texans, earning AFC Defensive Player of the Week.

 Hines-Allen finished the season with 17.5 sacks, a career-high and franchise record for most sacks in a season, and was named to the 2024 Pro Bowl.

 2024

 On March 5, 2024, the Jaguars placed the franchise tag on Hines-Allen.
 On April 10, 2024, the Jaguars signed Hines-Allen to a five-year extension worth $150 million, including $88 million guaranteed.
-After playing the last five seasons as an outside linebacker in a 3–4 defense, Hines-Allen switched to defensive end after new defensive coordinator, Ryan Nielsen, implemented a 4–3 scheme.
+After playing the last two seasons as an outside linebacker in a 3–4 defense, Hines-Allen switched back to defensive end after new defensive coordinator, Ryan Nielsen, implemented a 4–3 scheme.